Self-evaluation maintenance theory

 Tesser (1988) suggests that people may do things to reduce the decrease in self-evaluation from comparison.
-One can spend less time with that particular individual, thereby reducing closeness or one can change their important self-definition and take up a new hobby or focus on a different self-defining activity, which reduces relevance (e.g. A siblings success in your favorite sport may lead you to stop playing).
-The third way of avoiding a decrease in self-evaluation through the comparison process is to affect another's performance (e.g. by hiding a sibling's favorite shoes, or believe that his/her performance was based on luck) or one can improve their own skills by practicing more.
-The conditions that predict whether an individual will interfere with another's performance in the sake of their own self evaluation include the closeness of the individuals and the relevance of the activity.
+One can spend less time with that particular individual, thereby reducing closeness or one can change their important self-definition and take up a new hobby or focus on a different self-defining activity, which reduces relevance (e.g., A siblings success in your favorite sport may lead you to stop playing).
+The third way of avoiding a decrease in self-evaluation through the comparison process is to affect another's performance (e.g., by hiding a sibling's favorite shoes or believe that his/her performance was based on luck) or one can improve their own skills by practicing more.
+The conditions that predict whether an individual will interfere with another's performance in the sake of their own self-evaluation include the closeness of the individuals and the relevance of the activity.
 When the relevance is high, the comparison process is more important than the reflection process.
 When the relevance is high and the activity is high in self-defining importance, the other person poses a larger threat than when the relevance is low.

+Moral behavior

 Mazar et al. (2008) investigated how self-concept maintenance applies to moral behavior.
 They found that participants engaged in dishonest behaviors to achieve external benefits up to a point.
 However, their need to maintain a positive view of themselves, as being honest, limited the extent of their dishonest behavior.